-- Any person who is found to have violated the Sexual Misconduct Policy or the Harassment and Nondiscrimination Policy will be subject to appropriate corrective action. - Corrective actions may include permanent suspension of a student or termination of employment.
+- Any person who is found to have violated the Title IX: Sex Discrimination and Sexual Misconduct Policy or the Harassment, Nondiscrimination, and Non-retaliation Policy will be subject to appropriate corrective action. - Corrective actions may include permanent suspension of a student or termination of employment.